Chegg Inc. (CHGG) Shares Up Despite Recent Market Volatility

 KeyBanc Capital Markets, on the other hand, stated in their research note that they expect to see CHGG reach a price target of $29.
 The rating they have provided for CHGG stocks is “Overweight” according to the report published on January 19th, 2023.

-Volatility was left at 3.06%, however, over the last 30 days, the volatility rate increased by 2.35%, as shares surge +4.26% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -33.84% lower at present.
+Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 2.14%, as shares sank -1.81% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -20.80% lower at present.

 Insider Trading